-Our audit found that the Charter School complied, in all significant respects, with certain relevant state laws, regulations, contracts, grant requirements, and administrative procedures.
-We report no findings or observations in this report.
+Our audit found that the Cyber Charter School complied, in all significant respects, with certain relevant state laws, regulations, contracts, grant requirements, and administrative procedures.
+Our audit resulted in no findings or observations.

 Status of Prior Audit Findings and Observations.
-There was no previous audit report of this Charter School.
-Therefore, there are no prior audit findings or observations in the prior report.
+This is the first audit of the PA Distance Learning Charter School.
+Therefore, there are no prior audit findings or observations.